 Climate change is not occurring in a vacuum.
 There are myriad stresses affecting natural systems, including habitat fragmentation, overharvest, invasive species, and pollution.
 A limited body of research on interactions between climate and non-climate stresses suggests synergistic responses (McLusky et al., 1986).
 For example, when rainbow trout (Salmo gairdneri) are exposed to the pesticide permethrin over a range of temperatures, the toxicity increases as temperature increases (Kumaraguru and Beamish, 1981).
 To support ecosystem resilience you must reduce the number of simultaneous insults faced by that ecosystem.
 Fortunately many stressors are more locally controllable than climate change.
 In a marine system this may mean establishing "no-take zones" to reduce fishing pressure and associated habitat destruction.
 In a freshwater system this may require limiting the concentration of toxic substances in effluent from an upstream industry.
 It may mean protecting alpine watersheds by limiting extraction of water by downslope agriculture and cities, or limiting harmful grazing practices in grasslands.
 Forests could require limiting fragmentation from road construction and logging.
-None of these tasks are easy, but they are approachable on a local level.
+None of these tasks are easy, but they are approachable on a local level and they can increase the overall resilience of the system.